GeminiNinth/manus_ros2_transporter/README.md

 **Important**:
 - `0x423A35C7` is hexadecimal notation, equivalent to `1111111111` in decimal.
-- Use decimal notation (signed 32-bit integer) in the configuration file
+- You can use hexadecimal (`"0x..."`) or decimal notation in the configuration file
 - Conversion example: `0x423A35C7` → `1111111111`

 ### 2. Check IP Address